asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 Try to say the underlying colors and not the words.
 ___

-Thought job, right?
+Tough job, right?
 Your brain automatically reads the words while you're trying to say the color.

 Quoting Daniel Kahneman on _Thinking fast and slow_:

 > "System 1" is fast, instinctive, and emotional; "System 2" is slower, more deliberative, and more logical.

 The instinctive part of the brain (System 1) is tricking you.
-You want to say the underneath colors, but your mind automatically reads the word, unconsciously.
+You want to say the underlying colors, but your mind automatically reads the word, unconsciously.
 This is how **testing last** was to me.

 It also felt like starting to do something without a clear goal in mind.
 Let me quote Seneca (yes, I like quotes) in a saying that is very common in my hometown, the fishing village Ericeira: